 Hang Fabric as Wallpaper

 Our own talented Ashley Poskin shows you how to hang fabric on the wall, which can be easily stripped off when you are ready to move on.
-It's a quick way to add pattern and color to walls.
+It's a quick way to add temporary pattern and color to walls.

 Customize Stairs with Stenciled Panels